 Memory compaction is an instance of bin packing \cite{martello1990knapsack}.
 Calculating the perfect allocation strategy for arbitrary models without exhaustively trying all possibilities is an unsolved problem, but a first-fit decreasing algorithm \cite{garey1972worst} usually provides reasonable solutions.

 In our case, this approach consists of gathering a list of all temporary allocations, including size and lifetime; sorting the list in descending order by size; and placing each allocation in the first sufficiently large gap, or at the end of the buffer if no such gap exists.
-We do not support dynamic shapes in the TF Micro framework, so we must know at initialization all the information necessary to perform this algorithm.
-The ``Memory Planner'' encapsulates this process (Figure~\ref{fig:impl_overview}); it allows us to minimize the arena portion devoted to intermediate tensors.
+We do not support dynamic shapes in the TFLM framework, so we must know at initialization all the information necessary to perform this algorithm.
+The ``Memory Planner'' (shown in Figure~\ref{fig:impl_overview}) encapsulates this process; it allows us to minimize the arena portion devoted to intermediate tensors.
 Doing so offers a substantial memory-use reduction for many models.

 Memory planning at run time incurs more overhead during model preparation than a preplanned memory-allocation strategy.
 This cost, however, comes with the benefit of model generality.
-TF Micro models simply list the operator and tensor requirements.
+TFLM models simply list the operator and tensor requirements.
 At run time, we allocate and enable this capability for many model types.

-Offline-planned tensor allocation is an alternative memory-planning feature of TF Micro.
+Offline-planned tensor allocation is an alternative memory-planning feature of TFLM.
 It allows a more compact memory plan, gives memory-plan ownership and control to the end user, imposes less overhead on the MCU during initialization, and enables more-efficient power options by allowing different memory banks to store certain memory areas.
 We allow the user to create a memory layout on a host before run time.
 The memory layout is stored as model FlatBuffer metadata and contains an array of fixed-memory arena offsets for an arbitrary number of variable tensors.